catalogfi/garden.js/docs/docs/home/GetStarted.md

 Garden is a community-driven project that encourages and appreciates developers' use of its composable dev stack to build cool Bitcoin cross-chain experiences.
 If you're a developer looking to integrate or build on Garden, these are good places to start:
 - [SDK](../developers/sdk/Sdk.md) : A simple guide to using the Garden SDK.
-- Recipes : If you're looking for some inspiration, you can find the projects cooked up by our devs and partners here! *chef's kiss*
+- [Recipes](../cookbook/Cookbook.md) : If you're looking for some inspiration, you can find the projects cooked up by our devs and partners here! *chef's kiss*
-To get your hands dirty in Garden (pun intended), check out the [Build](../developers/Developers.md) section.
+To get your hands dirty in Garden (pun intended), check out the [Developers](../developers/Developers.md) section.

 ### Provide
 Provide liquidity to Garden and earn fees by facilitating swaps.
 Check out [Liquidity Provision](./basics/LiquidityProvision.md) to understand the role of LPs or **Fillers** (as we like to call them) in the Garden ecosystem.